Trouble in paradise: how the arrival of Europeans rocked the native cultures of Tahiti and Australia

 The Endeavour repaired, the expedition again set sail and on 22 August 1770 landed on what became known as Possession Island.
 Here Cook “raised English colours and in the name of His Majesty King George III took possession of the whole eastern coast [of New Holland]… by the name of New South Wales”.

-Cook’s ship ‘Endeavour’ is careened for repair in June 1770 after running aground on the Great Barrier Reef.
-Observing the local Aboriginal people, Cook declared them “far happier than we Europeans”.
-(Image by Alamy)
+Cook’s ship ‘Endeavour’.
+Observing the local Aboriginal people, Cook declared them “far happier than we Europeans” (Photo by SSPL/Getty Images)

 Exploiting the Pacific